-- 14.6 As lay ministers are employees and hence -workers" for the purposes of the Workers Compensation Act, the churchwardens must purchase workers compensation insurance cover for all lay ministers.
+- 14.6 As lay ministers are employees and hence "workers" for the purposes of the Workers Compensation Act, the churchwardens must purchase workers compensation insurance cover for all lay ministers.
 This is a legal obligation which is not negotiable. - 14.7 With the agreement of the parish, lay ministers can participate in the Stipend Continuance Plan.
-The premium costs for lay ministers will be invoiced separately to the parish by the Secretariat.
+The premium costs for lay ministers will be invoiced separately to the parish by the Parish Services division of the Secretariat.